zekunyan/TTGTagCollectionView/README.md

 // Tag extra space in width and height, will expand each tag's size
 @property (assign, nonatomic) CGSize tagExtraSpace;
+// Tag max width for a text tag.
+0 and below means no max width.
+@property (assign, nonatomic) CGFloat tagMaxWidth;
 @end
 ```